kru/kru.github.io/content/about.md

 # You are welcome!

-You want to get connected? feel free to connect to my social medias.
+You want to get connected? feel free to connect to my social media.

 A little bit about myself: